 Many people have seen advertisements for Invisalign.
-The image juxtaposition of the shy young woman who is afraid to smile and the about-to-bloom rosebud has been placed in women’s magazines, on television and even on billboards.
+The image juxtaposition of the shy young woman who is afraid to smile and the about-to-bloom rosebud has been placed in women’s magazines, television, and billboards.
 But what does Invisalign do, exactly?
 How does it work?
 Could it work for me?

 Here is what you need to know.
-Invisalign is orthodontic treatment, similar to braces.
+Invisalign is an orthodontic treatment similar to braces.
 However, instead of using brackets and wires, Invisalign uses tooth-colored attachments and custom-fitted, clear trays to move your teeth, rendering this treatment *almost*, but not quite, invisible.

 Both orthodontists and general dentists can provide Invisalign treatment.
-Either professional is equally qualified for this; it is up to you to find the provider you are most comfortable with.
+Either professional is equally qualified for this; it is up to you to find the most comfortable provider.
 Once you have selected an office, you go in for a consult.
 The consult is one of your most important Invisalign appointments.
-This is when you discuss exactly what you want for your teeth and your provider will give you an idea of what you can expect out of your treatment.
-Invisalign can correct a number of different bite situations, and in many circumstances, you can expect near-perfect results.
-Some situations, however, require more involved treatment in order to achieve the ideal outcome.
+This is when you discuss exactly what you want for your teeth, and your provider will give you an idea of what you can expect out of your treatment.
+Invisalign can correct several different bite situations, and in many circumstances, you can expect near-perfect results.
+Some situations, however, require more involved treatment to achieve the ideal outcome.
 At your consult, make sure that your expectations match those of your doctor.

-Once you have completed the initial consult, pictures and impressions will be taken of you.
-At some offices, a digital impression system might be used.
-This means that instead of using “goop” to make models of your teeth, an intra-oral scanner will be used to generate a digital model.
-Regardless of model-making method, your pictures and models will be sent to the Invisalign service center which will then use this information to custom-design treatment for you.
-They will also consult with your doctor in order to formulate the plan which will work best for your needs.
-Within a few weeks (less if the digital scanning system is used), you can return to your office to receive your first “dental aligners”.
+Once you have completed the initial consult, pictures, and impressions will be taken of you.
+At some offices, dentists might use a digital impression system.
+This means that instead of using “goop” to make models of your teeth, dentists will use an intra-oral scanner to generate a digital model.
+Regardless of the model-making method, your dentist will send your pictures of your teeth and dental models to the Invisalign service center, which will then use this information to custom-design treatment for you.
+They will also consult with your doctor to formulate the plan that will work best for your needs.
+Within a few weeks (less if the digital scanning system is used), you can return to your office to receive your first “dental aligners.”

-In most cases, tooth colored attachments will be placed on the teeth in order to help treatment be as expedient as possible.
+In most cases, tooth-colored attachments will be placed on the teeth to help treatment be as expedient as possible.
 These “buttons” are placed at your initial visit and will remain for the duration of your treatment.
-They are approximately 2-3 mm in area, and are generally only noticed by the wearer.
-Additionally, your dentist might mention “IPR”, “reduction”, or “slenderizing”.
-This involves filing away paper-thin sections of enamel in order to make space for treatment.
+They are approximately 2-3 mm in the area and are generally only noticed by the wearer.
+Additionally, your dentist might mention “IPR,” “reduction,” or “slenderizing.”
+This involves filing away paper-thin sections of enamel to make space for treatment.
 It sounds scary, but it is not.
 You will not have sensitivity, you will not see spaces, and your teeth will not look smaller.
 The sensation is similar to that of filing one’s nails.
 Do not be afraid.

 And that is how the mysterious Invisalign system works.
-For any further questions, you can consult the Align Technology website or have a discussion with your dentist or orthodontist.
+You can consult the Align Technology website or have a discussion with your dentist or orthodontist for any further questions.